jhautry/echo-dot/README.md

 ### User Story 5 Activity Diagram
 goes here //NEEDS WORK

-# User Story Realization
+# User Story Realizations
 <br>

-## User Story 1 Realization
+## User Story 1 Realizations

 User Story 1 focuses on gaining a fundamental understanding of the Echo Dot and Alexa App's functionality.
 We have found that almost all traffic coming in or out of the Dot or Alexa App is encrypted using TLS v1.2 <br><br>